YDA93/devkit/README.md

 # 🧰 DevKit CLI

-**DevKit** is a comprehensive automation toolkit specifically designed for macOS developers working primarily with Django and Flutter applications, particularly those deploying to Google Cloud Platform.
-It streamlines the setup, configuration, and deployment processes, allowing developers to focus entirely on coding rather than managing their development environment.
+**DevKit** is a powerful automation toolkit for macOS developers — especially teams building Django and Flutter apps and deploying to Google Cloud Platform.
+It streamlines setup, configuration, and deployment so you can spend less time fixing environments and more time shipping code.

 > ⚙️ Built for Mac pros, automation fans, and dev teams who want to skip the setup pain and jump straight to building.